siriusphp/input/docs/element_factory.md

 ));
 ```

 The element factory class is there so your app can be flexible and allow you to swap element types.
 If your app has autocomplete-type elements for which you use `MyApp\Input\Element\Autocomplete` as their `type` and you want to change it to `SomePlugin\Input\Element\Autocomplete` it will be difficult to make that change everywhere in your app.
-In this case, using the element factory is a better approach.
+In this case, by registering an `autocomplete` field with the element factory would be a better approach.